Knowledge Base provides a centralized, searchable and secure knowledge management system that can be set up in minutes.

 Navigating through Knowledge Base

-There are six main sections in Knowledge Base that you can navigate to by clicking on their icon in the navigation bar.
+There are nine sections in Knowledge Base that you can navigate to by clicking on their icon in the navigation bar.
 It is important to note that the navigation bar and the rest of Knowledge Base will absorb and match the theme of the site collection that it is on.

 Articles Section – Where anyone can view Articles posted by the Administrator